-The level of third party funding is also directly impacted by the level of transactional activity (which generates modest application fees for adviser approvals and modest to significant fees for exemptions and for Code company scheme No-objection Statement applications, depending on their level of complexity).
+The level of third-party funding is also directly impacted by the level of transactional activity (which generates modest application fees for adviser approvals and modest to significant fees for exemptions and for Code company scheme No-objection Statement applications, depending on their level of complexity).
 The extent to which chargeable enforcement activity (i.e., section 32 meetings) is undertaken by the Panel has a significant impact on its expenses, and also on its third-party funding if it is able to make costs orders.

-The level of fees chargeable under the fees regulations has not been amended since the regulations were enacted in 2001, and the Panel has been under-recovering for the resources it expends, by approximately 40%.
-The Panel plans to approach its monitoring agency, MBIE, to begin a review of the fees regulations in the reporting period.
+The level of fees chargeable under the fees regulations has not been amended since the regulations were enacted in 2001.
+The Panel is undertaking a project to calculate the costs expended for these activities and assess how these costs are being borne by the parties who are getting the benefits from the Panel's work and work and whether it might be necessary to amend the fees regulations.